unit73e/configurations/neovim/README.md

 # Neo Vim Configuration files

-This is a set of configurations files for NeoVim that I use.
+A set of configurations files for NeoVim.

 ## Requirements